 5. Afterward, press the power button to turn on the computer.
 Check the battery status menu to see if the “Service Battery” warning disappeared.

-Recalibrate the battery
+Recalibrate the Battery

-2. Once it is fully charged, continue using the computer while the MagSafe is still plugged into the power source; do this for two hours.
+2. Once it is fully charged, continue using the computer while the MagSafe is still plugged in to the power source; do this for two hours.
 Afterward, unplug the cord and use it until it runs out of battery power, and you’ll see the low battery warning on the battery status menu.
 The Mac will sleep automatically without any warning.
 Once it sleeps, simply turn it off.

-3. Wait for five hours or more and then connect the Mac to the power adapter or MagSafe and charge it.
+3. Wait for five hours or more, and then connect the Mac to the power adapter or MagSafe and charge it.
 This will calibrate your battery.

-Note: in the author’s case, the battery status goes back to “Good” (for the mean time) and the Service Battery warning disappeared (screenshot on 717 loadcycles).
+Note: in the author’s case, the battery status goes back to “Good” (for the mean time), and the Service Battery warning disappeared (screenshot on 717 loadcycles).

 Lastly, if still nothing happens, here’s the ultimate option:

-Go to the Authorized Apple Service Provider
+Go to an Authorized Apple Service Provider

 Let us know if you experience the Service Battery warning, and feel free to chime in with your thoughts and suggestions.